FAQs

 - Prepare to seek consent

-A brief letter or email of permission is usually sufficient for ethics documentation.
+A brief letter or email of permission is usually sufficient for ethics documentation, but we have a template you can adapt.

 If your project has ethics approval, you do not typically need additional ethics approval from Southern Cross University (SCU) to recruit SCU staff or students.
 However, you must obtain institutional support (sometimes referred to as gatekeeper approval) to access recruitment channels or dissemination mechanisms at SCU.